 Sociodemographic variables included in this study were gender, age and social class.
 Age was included as a categorical variable and classified into five groups by decades.
 Social class was assigned according to the classification proposed in 2012 by the Determinants Working Group of the Spanish Society of Epidemiology (Domingo-Salvany et al., 2013).
 The participants were grouped as follows:

-High social class (I-II): Executives of government and companies.
-Senior civil servants.
-Professionals.
-Technicians.
-Managers and owner-managers of commerce and personal services.
-Other technicians (non-high technicians).
-Artists and athletes; Middle social class (III): Middle managers.
-Administrative personnel.
-Military protection and security services; Low social class (IVa-IVb-V in 2006 and/or IV-V-VI in 2012 and 2017): Semi-skilled and manual workers in class IV-V industry, commerce and services.
-Unskilled workers.
+High social class (I-II): Executives of government and companies, senior civil servants, professionals, technicians, managers and owner-managers of commerce and personal services, other technicians (non-high technicians), artists and athletes.

+Middle social class (III): Middle managers, administrative personnel, military protection and security services.

+Low social class (IVa-IVb-V in 2006 and/or IV-V-VI in 2012 and 2017): Semi-skilled and manual workers in class IV-V industry, commerce and services, unskilled workers.

-Self-perceived health during the last 12 months was evaluated using a likert-type scale with 5 items (from “very bad” to “very good”).
-This variable was dichotomized into two categories: "Good self-perceived health status" (“very good” or “good”) and "Poor self-perceived health status" (“fair”, “bad” or “very bad”) (Manor, Matthews, & Power, 2000).
+Self-perceived health during the last 12 months was evaluated using a Likert-type scale with 5 items (from ‘very bad’ to ‘very good’).
+This variable was dichotomized into two categories: ‘Good self-perceived health status’ (‘very good’ or ‘good’) and ‘Poor self-perceived health status’ (‘fair’, ‘bad’ or ‘very bad’) (Manor, Matthews, & Power, 2000).
 This variable is widely used in public health and epidemiological studies as a health measure and as a predictor of mortality and morbidity in the population (Jylha, 2009).

-The SNHS includes questions related to health related lifestyle behaviours and preventive medical care use, among others.
-To establish the comparison in lifestyle, two groups were differentiated by means of common variables in the three national surveys based on previous studies (De la Cruz-Sánchez & Aguirre-Gómez, 2014):
+The SNHS includes questions on health-related lifestyle behaviours and use of preventive medical care, among other items.
+Based on previous studies (De la Cruz-Sánchez & Aguirre-Gómez, 2014), the lifestyle comparison was established through differentiation of two groups by means of common variables in the three national surveys as follows:

-Lifestyle behaviors studied were leisure-time physical activity (active or inactive) (e.g. Maestre-Miquel, Regidor, Cuthill, & Martínez, 2015), tobacco use (smoker, ex-smoker and non-smoker), alcohol use during the last 2 weeks (yes or no), daily fruit intake (yes or no), daily vegetable intake (yes or no), daily pastries and/or sweets intake (yes or no), daily sweetened beverages intake (yes or no) and regular teeth brushing (healthy, if at least twice a day; or unhealthy, if this condition is not met).
+Lifestyle behaviours studied were leisure-time physical activity (active or inactive; e.g., Maestre-Miquel, Regidor, Cuthill, & Martínez, 2015), tobacco use (smoker, ex-smoker and non-smoker), alcohol use during the last 2 weeks (yes or no), daily fruit intake (yes or no), daily vegetable intake (yes or no), daily pastries and/or sweets intake (yes or no), daily sweetened beverages intake (yes or no) and regular teeth brushing (healthy, if at least twice a day; or unhealthy, if this condition is not met).

-Preventive medical care variables studied were flu vaccination in the last campaign (yes or no), blood pressure check at least once in their life by a health professional (yes or no), cholesterol check at least once in your life by a health professional (yes or no), mammogram at least once in their life (yes or no) and cytology at least once in their life (yes or no).
+Preventive medical care variables studied were flu vaccination in the last campaign (yes or no), blood pressure check at least once in their life by a health professional (yes or no), cholesterol check at least once in their life by a health professional (yes or no), mammogram at least once in their life (yes or no) and cytology at least once in their life (yes or no).

 Statistical analysis

 A descriptive analysis stratified by gender was performed estimating frequencies (%) and their respective 95% confidence intervals (95% CI).
 Age-adjusted prevalence (% and 95% CI) was estimated in order to obtain the percentage differences in the time period of the different health indicators by social class.
-Finally, the comparative study of health indicators stratified by gender and social class was conducted using multivariate logistic regression models, including age as an adjustment variable for the estimation of the proportions of adjusted odds ratio ratios (OR) and their 95% CI.
+Finally, the comparative study of health indicators stratified by gender and social class was conducted using multivariate logistic regression models, including age as an adjustment variable for the estimation of the proportions of adjusted odds ratios (OR) and their 95% CI.

 Results